organicfreshcoffee/server/README.md

       "z": 0
     },
     "isMoving": true,
-    "velocity": {
-      "x": 2.5,
-      "y": 0,
-      "z": 1.8
-    },
-    "movementDirection": {
+    "movementDirection": "forward"
-      "x": 0.8,
-      "y": 0,
-      "z": 0.6
   }
 }
-}
 ```

 *Note: All fields except `position` are optional.
 Movement updates are rate-limited to 30 updates per second per player to prevent spam.
-The `isMoving`, `velocity`, and `movementDirection` fields enable smooth movement prediction and interpolation on other clients.*
+The `isMoving` boolean and `movementDirection` ('forward' | 'backward' | 'none') fields enable smooth movement prediction and interpolation on other clients.*

 #### Player Actions